simonesilvestroni/m2m-website/_posts/2023-07-14-more-than-1-5-million-stream-brought-me-royalties.md

 ## Down to the nitty-gritty

-The biggest share of those million and a half streams comes from _Alliance YouTube Limited Download / On Demand Streaming Service Video_, divided by the following countries, ordered my number of streams:
+The biggest share of those million and a half streams comes from _Alliance YouTube Limited Download / On Demand Streaming Service Video_, divided by the following countries, ordered by number of streams:

 - Germany (`999,738`)
 - France (`181,979`)